Tschokkinen/Do-I-Like-It-Here/README.md

 IDE: Android Studio

-Other notes: Work still in progress. :) The project will be updated during 2023.
+Other notes: Work still in progress. :) The project will be updated and improved during 2023.

 ------